prewired/minimal-mistakes/_pages/registration.md

 If you would like to attend Prewired, please:

 1. Complete the [Membership Form](#membership) below.
 This is important so that we can collect important things like emergency contact information.
 You only need to do this once.
-2. As long as we have your membership details, just go ahead and [book a place for individual Prewired sessions on Eventbrite](http://www.eventbrite.co.uk/e/prewired-tickets-12525428895).
+2. Once we have your membership details, just go ahead and [book a place for individual Prewired sessions on Eventbrite](http://www.eventbrite.co.uk/e/prewired-tickets-12525428895).

 ### Membership Form